-Major causes of declines in the populations of many of these species are believed to stem from the fragmentation of North American breeding habitat; also the loss of wintering habitats in Mexico, Central and South America and the Caribbean.
+Major causes of declines in the populations of many of these species are believed to stem from the fragmentation of North American breeding habitats; also the loss of wintering habitats in Mexico, Central and South America, and the Caribbean.

 Aquatic species include seven species of fish, nine species of freshwater shrimp and one species of freshwater crab.
 For ecological as well as recreational reasons the forest’s aquatic resource values are very significant.

-Within the forest boundary exists some of the most pristine and productive aquatic habitats remaining on the island.
+Within the forest boundary, exists some of the most pristine and productive aquatic habitats remaining on the island.
 These nonrenewable resources are illegally fished with traps and spears.
-Harvest of these species are as yet unregulated, both on and off the forest.
+Harvest of these species is as yet unregulated, both on and off the forest.

-Monitoring surveys to determine their distribution, habitat need, population status and population trend are conducted regularly to protect these aquatic members of the forest’s family.
+Monitoring surveys to determine their distribution, habitat needs, population status and population trend are conducted regularly to protect these aquatic members of the forest’s family.